Job Market Paper

 Boyoon Chang and Keaton Miller

-Mobile app platforms are highly concentrated - Apple and Google each distribute over 75% of the total number of apps installed on the relevant devices.
-These platforms generally require developers to use a built-in system for processing payments at a tax rate of 30% for both the initial purchase of an app and any subsequent in-app purchases.
+Mobile app platforms are highly concentrated – Apple and Google each distribute over 75% of the total number of apps installed on the relevant devices.
+These platforms generally require developers to use a built-in system for processing payments with a commission rate of 30% for both the initial purchase of an app and any subsequent in-app purchases.
 In September 2021, South Korea became the first country to ban this lock-in; purchases made in the country may be conducted through any billing system developers wish.
-We analyze the impact of this policy change on demand for apps and revenue using difference-in-differences techniques and data from a leading app analytics firm from January 2018 to February 2022.
-We find limited evidence to support the hypotheses that opening in-app payment systems leads to more revenue for developers though fewer downloads.
+We analyze the impact of this policy change (and Apple’s subsequent adaptation) on demand for apps and revenue using difference-in-differences techniques and data on apps offered through Apple’s App Store from a leading app analytics firm from January 2018 to December 2023.
+We find no evidence that the policy change generated substantive changes in South Korea’s app marketplace.

 Work in Progress